Ward Hayden and The Outliers: 2020—present

-In January 2020, longtime bassist Paul Dilley left the band, with Matt Murphy of the Ellen Jewell Band serving as a substitute (as the band referred to it, "on loan") the next month.
+In January 2020, longtime bassist Paul Dilley left the band, with Matt Murphy of the Eilen Jewell Band serving as a substitute (as the band referred to it, "on loan") the next month.
 Dilley was ultimately replaced by local country musician Greg Hall.
 As with many musicians, the band's touring schedule was hit hard by the coronavirus pandemic.
 During this time, Hayden focused on his family and songwriting, Hall gave music lessons, and Kiggans and Nilsen worked construction jobs (as both had done before joining the band).
 Most of the songs included on their seventh studio album, Free Country, were written during the various phases of the pandemic, including lockdowns.

 In 2021, the band opened for Los Lobos for a second time.
 They also released their seventh studio album, Free Country, during 2021; it was produced by Eric "Roscoe" Ambel.
 In 2022, the band performed special shows in honor the 99th anniversary of Hank Williams' birth; at least one of these shows featured guest musician Katy Boc Nickerson on fiddle.
 Their European tour in late 2022 included shows in Spain, France, Belgium, and Switzerland.

 In early 2023, while Nilsen worked as a guitar tech for the Dropkick Murphys, Ryan Hommel temporarily sat in with the band on lead guitar.
 Around this time, during a podcast interview, Hayden discussed the band's upcoming studio album, South Shore, with another studio album and another Hank Williams tribute live album scheduled to follow later in 2023 and in 2024.
 The band formed their own record label, "Faster Horses Recordings," to better distribute their post-2017 catalog.
 In March 2023, the band released a re-arranged country cover of "Badfish", originally by the band Sublime, as a non-album single.
 In May 2023, the band's eighth studio album South Shore was released.
 Two singles, "Write a Song" and "(Breaking Up With) My Hometown", were released from South Shore.
 In September, A Celebration of Hank Williams Live, the band's second live tribute album to Hank Williams, was released, to commemorate the 100th anniversary of Williams' birth.
 Two singles and an EP were released in advance of the live album's release and in order to promote it.